model-checking/kani/README.md

 ## Failure Persistence

-By default, when Proptest finds a failing test case, it _persists_ that failing case in a file named `proptest-failures.txt` at the root of your source tree.
+By default, when Proptest finds a failing test case, it _persists_ that failing case in a file named after the source containing the failing test, but in a separate directory tree rooted at `proptest-regressions`† .
 Later runs of tests will replay those test cases before generating novel cases.
 This ensures that the test will not fail on one run and then spuriously pass on the next, and also exposes similar tests to the same known-problematic input.

+(†  If you do not have an obvious source directory, you may instead find files next to the source files, with a different extension.)

-It is recommended to check this file in to your source control so that other test runners (e.g., collaborators or a CI system) also replay these cases.
+It is recommended to check these files in to your source control so that other test runners (e.g., collaborators or a CI system) also replay these cases.